 Who could resist the chance to spend 2 days in Venice?
 Endlessly beautiful, this city of canals is unique in the world.
 Nowhere else do sleek black gondolas slip silently by elegant palazzos en route from the Grand Canal.
-Nowhere else does art, history and romance go hand in hand quite so well as here.
+Nowhere else does art, history, and romance go hand in hand quite so well as here.
 No wonder they call it La Serenissima, the Most Serene One.
-Here’s what to do with 2 Days in Venice.
+To get the most out of your time in Venice, a day tour or package is a wonderful solution to make sure you pack in the best the city has to offer.
+If you’re intent on going the solo route, though, here’s what to do with 2 Days in Venice.

 For an extended guided tour of all Venice can offer, you should choose our Walking Tour with Gondola Ride & Doge’s Palace Visit.
 Having been given time to explore the interior of San Mark’s Basilica, you’ll take to the water.
 But it’s not the vaporetto water buses you’ll step aboard, but that symbol of Venice – the gondola.
 Traveling along canals as in times gone by, you’ll enjoy a lunch at one of the city’s many small cafes.
 Then skip the long lines at the Doge’s Palace, home to the leaders of the city for hundreds of years.

 Alternatively, you could make your own way to one of the many other attractions Venice looks after for the world.
 Art lovers won’t want to miss the Penny Guggenheim Collection, for instance.
 Located on the Dorsoduro side of the Grand Canal, it sits in an eighteenth-century palace.
 However, this time it’s not the architecture that’s of interest but what hangs on its walls.
 The artists on display here include twentieth-century greats from Klee, to Mondrian and Kandinsky.